By Marcin Wojtyczka

 NAVTEX reports

-Navtex was developed to provide low cost, simple and automated maritime safety information to the ships (range of about 200 NM).
-It is part of GMDSS equipments and is required to be fitted onboard yachts of category 1 and 2 (or equivalent arrangement if NAVTEX service is not provided).
-The below website provide online NAVTEX messages for all METAREAS.
+Navtex was developed to provide low-cost, simple and automated maritime safety information to the ships (range of about 200 NM).
+It is part of GMDSS equipment and is required to be fitted onboard yachts of categories 1 and 2 (or equivalent arrangement if NAVTEX service is not provided).
+The below website provides online NAVTEX messages for all METAREAS.

 Satellite imagery